Lindydancer/lisp-extra-font-lock/README.md

 * Local variables are highlighted using the standard face `font-lock-variable-name-face`
-* Special (global) variables that are rebound by `let` are highlighted using the face bound to the variable `lisp-extra-font-lock-special-variable-name-face` (by default `lisp-extra-font-lock-special-variable-name`, which inherits from `font-lock-warning-face`)
+* Special (global) variables that are rebound are highlighted using the face bound to the variable `lisp-extra-font-lock-special-variable-name-face` (by default `lisp-extra-font-lock-special-variable-name`, which inherits from `font-lock-warning-face`)